-Once the performance of a selected process has been measured, assessed and analyzed, the information gathered by the above performance indicator(s) is used to identify DWIHN's defined continuous quality improvement initiative to be undertaken.
+Once the performance of a selected process has been measured, assessed and analyzed, the information gathered by the above performance measures are used to identify DWIHN's defined continuous quality improvement initiative to be undertaken.
 The decision to undertake the initiative is based upon DWIHN priorities.
 The purpose of an initiative is to improve the performance of existing services or to design new ones.
-The model utilized by DWIHN is called Focus-Plan-Do-Study-Act (PDSA).
+The models utilized for analysis Focus-Plan-Do-Study-Act (PDSA) and the Ishikawa Fishbone Diagram.

+DWIHN requires its provider network to participate in the PIPs related to their respective programs and services.
 The Substance Use Disorder Providers and the Clinical Responsible Service Providers (CRSP) are expected to participate in DWIHN's PIP related to their programs and services.
-They are also expected to conduct PIPs based on their own self-assessment of need, risk, frequency and performance.
+DWIHN Quality Improvement (QI) unit directly oversees and monitors all functions within the QI unit.
+No QI activities are delegated to another entity.
+However, it is the expectation of DWIHN that providers conduct PIPs based on their own self-assessment of need, risk, frequency, and performance of their settings.
+DWIHN's contract with MDHHS requires a State mandated performance improvement activity as well as, activities identified by IPLT and QISC.

-Oversight of the quality improvement infrastructure is achieved through collaboration with members, advocates, providers, DWIHN's Medical Director, and other stakeholders.
+Oversight of the quality improvement infrastructure is achieved through collaboration with members, advocates, providers, DWIHN's Chief Medical Officer, and other stakeholders.
 Planned, systematic activities are implemented so that quality requirements for community mental health services are fulfilled by DWIHN and contracted service providers.